PandeySunny/Automated-Data-Analyzer-Web-Application-/README.md

 - [ ] Real-time data streaming support
 - [ ] API endpoints for programmatic access
 - [ ] Collaborative features

-## 📝 License

-This project is created for portfolio and educational purposes.

-## 👤 Author

-Created as a professional portfolio piece demonstrating full-stack web development and data analysis capabilities for MNC job applications.

 ---

 **Built with** ❤️ **using Python, Flask, Pandas, and modern web technologies**